PICTURE BOOK – PURCELLCOM CASE STUDIES

 While the communications team at Franklin Templeton was pleased with the work PurcellCom was doing for them, they knew they had to prove the results to others in the organization.
 They wanted a method for documenting the exact value PurcellCom provided — as well as a method for continuously improving their content creation processes.
 But how do you go about measuring the value of content?

-“You can’t improve what you can’t measure.”
-We employed that adage in our work with the client, creating post-project recaps of content creation activity.
-The reports detailed production activity, including number of commentaries created, the approval process, and total hours spent.
+Using our internal metrics as a starting point, we created post-project recaps of content creation activity.
+The reports detailed production specifics, including the number of commentaries created, the approval process, and total hours spent.
 They also looked at quality issues such as volume of edits or errors.

-Providing these reports to the client allows them to see the value they have gained from working with our team, and it also enables both sides to identify and fix issues within the process.
-Both the client and the PurcellCom team continuously review the reports to recognize opportunities for better future collaboration.
+Providing these reports to the client allowed them to see the value they gained from working with our team, and it also enables both sides to identify and fix issues within the process.
+Both the client and the PurcellCom team continuously review client reports to recognize opportunities for better future collaboration.

 measuring the value of content